-The Results of the 2017 Survey on Payment Methods shows how even though Switzerland enjoy a wide range of cashless option, they love keeping cash around even more.
+The Results of the 2017 Survey on Payment Methods shows how even though Switzerland enjoys a wide range of cashless option, they love keeping cash around even more.

 - In one week, 70% of the payments recorded by Swiss residents were processed with cash.